rohan-v8rma/Java-Juggernaut/README.md

 }
 ```

-> **_NOTE_**: When we declare that a certain function throws an error, we CANNOT handle the error within the function body.
+> ***Note***: When we declare that a certain function throws an error, we CANNOT handle the error within the function body.
 >
 > Won't work:
 > ```java